yadol-cybersec/cybersecurity-lab/90-day-cybersecurity-road-map.md

 * Document progress iteratively on GitHub rather than chasing superficial intensity.

- # Day 3 of 90 with @MyFirstHack
+ # Day 3 of 90
  and today I ran my first security audit on myself.

 Five-step methodology, real findings, one page report.
 I found 2 gaps across my own accounts and fixed enabled authenticator-app based 2FA on my primary email account before I finished the report.

 The thing that reframed it for me: your email isn't just an account.
 It's the master key to every account linked to it.

-Portfolio piece number one.
-87 days to go.

-#myfirsthack

 # Day 4: Network Triage & Endpoint Baseline

-Day 4 of 90 with @MyFirstHack.
+Day 4 of 90 with .
 I just watched my own laptop have a conversation with 3 servers around the world that I never knowingly started.

 Today's lesson: most people use computers like magic boxes.
 Cybersecurity people treat them as systems they can reason about.